ryanrodemoyer/git-evangelism/outline.md

     * TFS sometimes requires new files to be explicitly added to source control.
         * Git will always show files that are not committed to repository (unless a match is found in .gitignore).
     * Files stay checked out/modified in TFS even if changes are not actually made to the file.
-        * Undo'ing changes to a file can force Git to show the file as not modified.
+        * Undo'ing changes to a file forces Git to show the file as not modified.
     * Files modified outside of Visual Studio do not display as modified.
         * Git tracks file changes by file content and not Read Only flags or other avenues.